BroadbandForum/usp/specification/mtp/mqtt/index.md

 Figure MQTT.1 - USP over MQTT Architecture

-The basic steps for any USP Endpoint that utilizes a MQTT MTP are:
+The basic steps for any USP Endpoint that utilizes an MQTT MTP are:

 *    Negotiate TLS (if required/configured)
 *    Connect to the MQTT Server (server may require Authentication)